lemocla/Codzilla/documentation/userstoriestesting.md

 - ## **As a frequent user, I want to be able to delete an event so that I can manage my account more effectively**

 	- From my events, my groups or the event page,
-	- Once I have cancelled an event, the button delete will be displayed
+	- Once I have cancelled an event, the button "delete" will be displayed
-	- When I click on the delete, a modal window asking if I want to delete the event will display,
+	- When I click on the "delete" button, a modal window asking if I want to delete the event will display,
-	- Whe I clikc on delete, I am redirected to my events page with a message informing me that my event has been successfully deleted is displayed.
+	- Whe I click on delete, I am redirected to my events page with a message informing me that my event has been successfully deleted.
 	- **Result**: Pass

 	  ![delete_modal](screenshots/event_delete_modal.png)